felixblaschke/simple_animations/README.md

 ```
 <!-- // end of #code -->

-In order to not repeat yourself, you can use `scene()` to create an explicit scene and apply both tween to it:
+To avoid repeating yourself, you can use `scene()` to create an explicit scene and apply both tweens to it:

 <!-- #code example/sa_flutter_app/lib/readme/movie_tween/basic2.dart -->
 ```dart